Skip to main content

 What really goes on inside your eyes?
 Below are 10 wild, myth-busting facts about vision and eye anatomy that reveal just how complex and clever your eyeballs are.

-10 Weird-but-True Eye & Vision Facts
+10 Weird-but-True Eye and Vision Facts

 • Your retina runs on two sensor types.
 Your retina lines up roughly 120 million rods for low-light vision and about 6 million cones for color and fine detail.
 That’s why colors wash out at night—rods take over in the dark.